 Information specific to the selected class

-Adult Tap Beginners run by Colours of Dance - Miss Hannah at Cambridge Dance Studios Studio 3 on Mon at 7:15 PM
+Adult Tap Beginners (L1) run by Colours of Dance - Miss Safiya at Cambridge Dance Studios Studio 1 on Mon at 7:00 PM

 Classes start from Tiny Tots Tap (ages 4-5) and students may progress through to Advanced, following the ISTD syllabus and exam structure.
 This is a style for those who want to explore rhythm and movement through the body whilst also focusing on mobility of the feet and ankles to create the different

 sounds.
 And you are encouraged to make a lot of noise!

 During the Summer and Autumn Terms for those who are ready students can progress to the next grade by preparing for an exam.
 Examinations ensure that their sense of performance style and technique is progressing against the standards set by the ISTD.
 These exams are a fantastic opportunity for children to set a goal for themselves and then achieve it in a measurable way.
 Examinations will require attendance at additional special classes in the run up to the exam, and will be planned well in advance to allow time for preparing the application forms and booking an examiner.
 The exam day itself may be a weekday and absence requested from school.

 We are proud to say that Colours of Dance students have an extremely high pass rate in Medal Tests and Exams.

 Beginners tap (L1)

 This class is designed for adults who are new to tap, or who have less than 2 years of experience.
 If you have had a long break from tap dancing then this may also be a good class to get you back into it.
 In this class the teacher will explain each step clearly, developing exercises to work on rhythm, tone and technique throughout the term.
 You will learn a variety of new steps and the associated vocabulary, and be able to put steps together into short sequences.
 Videos of the steps will be made available to you via our online portal throughout the term.